 I was chatting with an acquaintance from Telus Health Solutions, of which I’m rather a fan since its Oacis solution comes highly recommended by Frank Clark of MUSC (they use the physician portal and are rolling out a new Oacis Health Data Warehouse).
 Oacis is up to 200 sites now, but what I found interesting was that the company let customers convince them to create a high-availability option for its Oacis Clinical Data Repository.
 They did, but booked zero sales as a result: the base product requires no archiving steps and never goes down, so nobody felt the need to buy a specific HA version.
 I’d say that’s an expensive but effective testimonial.

 Colchester East Hants Health Authority (Nova Scotia) uses Access Intelligent Forms Suite to barcode forms scanned into Meditech Scanning and Archiving, printing admissions forms packets and pre-filling the forms from Meditech.

 University of Virginia Health System will switch its clinics to Epic in September, the first phase of its $122 million project.
 Inpatient goes up in March of next year.

-The Clinical Pharmacology drug information database is now available for smart phones, with a free trial available.
+The Clinical Pharmacology drug information database is now available for smart phones, with a available.

 Dr. Sam and the Managed Care Blues Band (Sam Bierstock, MD) has a new CD called Healthcare Reform Blues.
 I’m head-bobbing to the title track.
 Sam says it’s free to anyone who can prove they’re in the country illegally.